kasper573/yas/incubations/react-imperative-hook/readme.md

   useSpawnSustainer: useModalSustainer,
 } = createImperative();

-// For TypeScript users, use this type helper to define a props type
+// For TypeScript, use this type helper to define a props type
 // for components that should be compatible with the imperative hooks.
 // T is the type of the value the component resolves with. export type ModalProps<T = void> = ImperativeComponentProps<T>;